 We have no particular preferred style, seeking only to publish poetry that we find engaging.
 Our poems should possess “duende” (loosely means having soul, a heightened state of emotion, expression and authenticity).
 Kim Addonizio once said that poetry that is written with excellent technical craft but lacks duende is pseudo-poetry.
 She was, of course, channelling Lorca.
 We want to showcase work that is contemporary, words for the 21st Century.
 Humorous and ironic poetry is welcome, as well as the serious.

 The Chief Editor’s favourite books are the three 20th century anthologies produced by Bloodaxe and edited by Neil Astley (Staying Alive, Being Alive, and Being Human).
 Poetry of the human condition, reflecting the international taste and eclecticism of Algebra of Owls.

 Please email submissions to firstname.lastname@example.org, with the following guidelines.

 - Send no more than three poems.
-Poems received are reduced to a shortlist by the Chief Editor, and that shortlist is given to the co-editors for anonymous appraisal before shortlisting and final selection of poems to publish.
+Poems received are reduced to a long-list by the Chief Editor, and that long-list is given to the co-editors for anonymous appraisal before shortlisting and final selection of poems to publish.